 The image above.
 You see the problem?

 Using inaccurate sentiment analysis data can prove catastrophic.
 Choosing the right tool is essential.
 A tool that gets sarcasm.
 That reads the comment from John Doe and understands that he's being sarcastic.
 He's having a pop.
 He's being negative.
 So you have to choose the best.
 Some social media analysis vendors state that their sentiment analysis algorithm will be, at best, 50-60% accurate.

-Sentiment analysis - opinion mining, text analysis, emotion AI - uses natural language processing - NLP - to analyze conversations and determine the emotional tone behind words, to understand the attitudes and opinions being expressed.
+Sentiment analysis - opinion mining, text analysis, emotion AI - uses natural language processing - NLP - to analyze conversations and determine the emotional tone behind words, and understand the attitudes and opinions being expressed.
 As humans, we do this instinctively - without thinking.

 What about content online?